yandex-cloud/docs/en/legal/privacy.md

 ## 3. Categories of personal data concerned

-CloudIL processes personal data related to its potential and current customers (individuals or representatives of legal entities), individuals who actually use the cloud services (users), and users of the Website.
+Nebius processes personal data related to its potential and current customers (individuals or representatives of legal entities), individuals who actually use the cloud services (users), and users of the Website.
 Categories of processed personal data include:

 *	Full name;